kikitux/Vagrant_Vault_Azure/readme.md

 ### How to use it :

 - Clone the repository with `git clone`

+In order to retrieve the information needed for setting the environment variables you can follow [this](https://learn.hashicorp.com/vault/secrets-management/azure-creds) guide.

 - Setup the following environment variables :
 ```
 export TENANT_ID=YOUR_TENANT_ID